EngineMachiner/beat4sprite/README.md

 -Try to make them look good.

--Try to do some linear "syncing".
+-Try to do some linear "syncing" again or wait until SM5 developers update some way to sync it :/ (Delayed).

 -Fix the Glitchy Kaleidoscope Effect.